When you ship your instrument, these are a few things to consider:

 Include the following important information:

-1. Your sender and receiver's full address including the telephone and e-mail address and best time and media (Email, phone, Facebook) to get in contact with you.
+1. Your sender and receiver's full address including the telephone and e-mail address, and the best time and method (Email, phone, Facebook) to get in contact with you.

 a.
 Buffet R 13 B-clarinet No 123456 including